- College Leadership

-Requests for public records to be delivered digitally will be determined in accordance with SP 3-110 Records Management and Colorado Open Records Act Requests.
+Requests for public records to be delivered digitally will be determined in accordance with BP 10-20 Open Records Requests and SP 10-20a Open Records Requests.

-See SP 3-110 for detailed procedures, including timing and costs, for filing a CORA request.
+See SP 10-20a Open Records Requests for detailed procedures, including timing and costs, for filing a CORA request.

 You will not be asked why you need the information.
 However, you may be asked to clarify the request in order to determine which documents are relevant to complete the CORA request

 Arapahoe Community College is 1 of 13 colleges in the Colorado Community College System.